 Greenlee Named CFO of Tech Fund

-Dan Greenlee, Michigan Tech's chief financial officer and treasurer of the Board of Control, has agreed to also serve as CFO and director of operations of the Michigan Tech Fund.
+Dan Greenlee, Michigan Tech's chief financial officer and treasurer of the Board of Trustees, has agreed to also serve as CFO and director of operations of the Michigan Tech Fund.

 Greenlee will direct the Tech Fund's financial and administrative operations, including finance, investments, accounting, budgeting, gift reporting and receipting, scholarship administration, and office staff supervision.

 "In addition to his track record over seven years as CFO of the university, Dan brings an extensive background in investment management from his former post as chief investment officer of D&N Bank", said Shea McGrew, president of the Michigan Tech Fund and vice president for advancement at Michigan Tech.
 "As we move forward with a fundraising campaign to increase Tech's resource base, Dan's experience and knowledge will be very beneficial."
 Suzanne Morin, previously accounting manager of the Tech Fund, has been promoted to director of finance and will work closely with Greenlee.

 Gail Mroz, former Michigan Tech Fund CFO and executive director of operations, has been named director of donor stewardship and development events.
 She will be responsible for all aspects of donor relations while promoting the university's strategic direction and funding needs.

 The Michigan Tech Fund is a separate nonprofit entity established in 1965 to receive and manage charitable gifts contributed in support of the university.
 Among its assets under management is the Michigan Tech endowment of $72 million.